James Outram (mountaineer): Biography

 Outram wrote a book about his adventures called In the Heart of the Canadian Rockies, first published in 1905, and several magazine articles, all dealing with mountaineering.

 In 1920, Mount Outram in Banff National Park was named in his honour.

-In 1921 he married a daughter of the late Joseph Balfour.
-He had no children.
+In 1921 he married Lillian Mary Balfour, daughter of the late Joseph Balfour.
+They had no children.
 He was a member of the Anglican Church, in the congregation of St. Stephens, Calgary.

 Outram was a dedicated Orangeman and a member of the Vermilion, Alberta, Loyal Orange Lodge Number 2078 in 1915.
 In 1916 he was elected the Worshipful Master of that lodge and in 1917 and 1918 he was elected the Worshipful Master for Victoria County, Alberta.
 In 1918 he was elected the Right Worshipful Grand Master of the Grand Orange Lodge of Alberta, and again re-elected in 1919 and 1920.
 He was also a member of the Vermilion lodge of the Ladies Orange Benevolent Association.

 Outram also belonged to another Protestant fraternal organization known as the Royal Black Knights of the Camp of Israel where he served as Grand Registrar of the Grand Black Chapter of Alberta for 1921–1925.
 He was a knight in the Mannville Royal Black Preceptory, Number 948.

 Outram died in Victoria, British Columbia on 12 March 1925 after several months of illness.